Luke 13:25-30

 This is the predominant view, that they had no biblical warrant for it, this is the predominant view in first century Judaism.
 In fact, there are some rabbinical writings picturing Gentiles looking on from a place of torment, up to see in shame, at the sight of the Jews who revel in their feasting.
 Rabbinical writings trying to encourage the Jews in their ethnic presumption to despise Gentiles and see them as dogs suffering on the outside, while they themselves glory in feasting.

-But, um, we have time for a few out of Isaiah.
+But we have time for a few out of Isaiah.
 Show you a few passages that show God’s clear promise about Gentile inclusion in the kingdom.
 And again, how did the Jews miss this?
 Isaiah 43, starting in verse 3, “I am the Lord your God, the Holy One of Israel, your Savior, I give Egypt as your ransom, Cush and Siba in exchange for you,” Isaiah 43:4, “Because you are precious in my eyes, and honored, and I love you, I give men in return for you, peoples in exchange for your life.
+Fear not, for I’m with you; I will bring your offspring from the east, and from the west I will gather you.
+I will say to the north, give up, and to the south, Do not withhold; bring my sons from afar, my daughters from the end of the earth,” and that’s where they stop.

-Though you do not know me, why?
+But they shouldn’t if they keep reading Isaiah.
+Look at chapter 45, verses 5 and 6, “I am the Lord,” Isaiah 45:5, “I am the Lord, and there is no other, besides me there is no God; I equip you, though you do not know me, that people may know.”
+Now I equip you, Jews, that you may know, though you do not know me, you Jews, giving you covenants and promises, giving you Scriptures, giving you a history, though you do not know me, why?
 Verse 6, “So the people may know.”
 People, that’s broad.
 “From the rising of the sun and from the west, that there is none beside me; I am the Lord, and there is no other.”
 The Jews were pulled out from the nations that God might invest himself into them and reveal himself to them.
 Why, so they can be a cul de sac, holding all the blessings to themselves, so they can silo everything, and hold on to it forever?
 No. So they could be a conduit of God’s truth, a light to the Gentiles.

 That’s what he’s saying there.
 Let’s keep reading, Isaiah 49, Isaiah 49:11 and 12, “I will make all my mountains a road, and my highways shall be raised up.
 Behold, these shall come from afar, and behold, these shall, these from the north and from the west, and these from the land of Syene.”
 Isaiah 59 verse 19, “So they shall fear the name of the Lord from the west, his glory from the rising of the sun; for he will come like a rushing stream, which the wind of the Lord drives.”

 The word wind, ruah, same word for spirit.
 It’s a hint, though not a full explanation of, but it’s a hint of Gentile regeneration.
-Isaiah 66, last chapter in the book, Isaiah 66, verses 18 and 19, “For I know their works and their thoughts, the time is coming together,” Listen to this, whether if it was ambiguous before in their minds, here, it’s clear.
+Isaiah 66, last chapter in the book, Isaiah 66, verses 18 and 19, “For I know their works and their thoughts, the time is coming to gather…,” Listen to this, whether if it was ambiguous before in their minds, here, it’s clear.
 “I know their works and their thoughts, and the time is coming to gather all nations and tongues.
 Every ethnicity, every language, to gather them all, and they shall come and shall see my glory, I’ll set a sign among them.

 “And from them I will send survivors to the nations, to Tarshish, Pul, and Lud, who draw the bow, to, Tubal and Javan, to the coastlands far away, that have not heard my fame or seen my glory.
 And they shall declare my glory among the nations.”
 What is that saying?
-I’m going to save Gentiles, and then I’m going to send them out into the nations in a missionary enterprise that everybody can know.
+I’m going to save Gentiles, and then I’m gonna send them out into the nations in a missionary enterprise that everybody can know.
 What does that anticipate?
 The Great Commission, that anticipates us, beloved, you and me, our work.

 Go back to Luke 13, and let’s just ponder this for a moment.
 He’s previewing the fulfillment of all these passages, Jesus is, as the Jews are standing outside the door, and they’re seeing the inclusion of the Gentiles.
 God’s inclusion of the Gentiles in salvation, in the same spiritual privileges, the nation of Israel.
 This is evidence of the impartiality of God’s grace, that he saves whomever he will.

 There’s a fourth reason for remorse and rage.
-It’s, it’s in the sin of maybe just, I could just say a human presumption, human presumption.
+It’s in the sin of maybe just, I could just say a human presumption, human presumption.
 Jesus said, there will be weeping and gnashing of teeth because it’ll dawn on them in the end that, verse 30, “Behold, some who are last will be first, and some who are first will be last.”
 Proverbial statement, summarizing everything.
 He’s, what’s happened in the previous two verses, behold, there are some who are last who will be first.

 The Gentiles, those who were, Ephesians 2:12 says, “Alienated from the commonwealth of Israel, strangers to the covenants of promise, having no hope, without God in the world.”
-And yet, because they heeded Jesus’ warning, because they obeyed his command, they picked up the Bible written to the, to the Jews, and they said, Huh, there’s some promises for me too.
+And yet, because they heeded Jesus’ warning, because they obeyed his command, they picked up the Bible written to the, to the Jews, and they said, huh, there’s some promises for me too.
 They start striving to enter through the narrow door when it was open, and they turned out to be first, ahead of the nation of promise.

 On the other hand, some were first who will be last, there are these Jews.
 As Paul said, in Romans 9:4 they have a priority among the nations, they do.
 They’re Israelites, to them belong the adoption, the glory, the covenants, the giving of the Law, the worship, the promises, and all the rest.
 And yet, because they did not heed Jesus’ warning, because they didn’t obey him as their Messiah, but crucified him instead, because they did not strive to enter through the narrow door when it was open to them, and the Messiah looks them in the eye and invites them in.
 So they turn out to be last, they lose, they fail to enter at all.